 G.P.S.
 Location IJ 18685 19057

-Kilbroney Forest Park Rostrevor: (nearby) is a vast expanse of scenic woodland and Public Park providing riverside walks, football pitches, Tennis Courts, barbecue facilities, picnic and children’s play area with restaurant.
+Kilbroney Forest Park Rostrevor: nearby there is a vast expanse of scenic woodland and Public Park providing riverside walks, football pitches, Tennis Courts, barbecue facilities, picnic and children’s play area with restaurant.

 Carlingford Lough: George Bernard Shaw summed it up well in declaring Carlingford Bay as "more beautiful than the Bay of Naples and nature has smiled kindly on it"